SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 will be exactly the same as for calling the earlier version.

-Mutating methods for enumerations can set the implicit ``self`` parameter to be a different member from the same enumeration:
+Mutating methods for enumerations can set the implicit ``self`` parameter to be a different case from the same enumeration:

 .. testcode:: selfEnumerations